temporalio/proposals/node/cancellation-v2.md

   } catch (err) {
     if (e instanceof CancellationError) {
       console.log('Exception was propagated 👍');
-      // Prevent Workflow from completing so activity can complete result = await promise;
+      // Prevent Workflow from completing so Activity can complete result = await promise;
     } else {
       throw err;